 “Wizard, not mage.
 Killing the bandits on the way to Kumhaven would not have been an impossible task, however, using those techniques too often is… exhausting.
 It leaves me drained and vulnerable.”
 He said somewhat morosely.
 “And, I am ill-suited for traveling on the road.”

 I thought of the bandit leader's lecherous glance towards the Elf that had ignited my fury and swift sword-arm.
-I didn’t fully trust Gallow, but I liked him.
-More than I wanted to admit.
+I didn’t fully trust Gallow, but I liked him–ore than I wanted to admit.
 A sharp vision of dirt encrusted hands leaving a trail of sooty fingerprints on Gallow’s pale torso sent a wave of hot possessive rage through my frame.

 Gallow lifted his lavender eyes to me once again and I could see flecks of glistening silver on the tips of his eyelashes.
 For a moment, I wondered if they were a cosmetic addendum or a natural feature.